boustrophedon/boustrophedon.github.io/pelican/posts/drafts/how_to_trust_format_commits.md

 When working on legacy code with many developers, it's pretty common for someone to suggest running a code formatter on the whole codebase.
 Even small code formatting changes often get called out in code review for making the code harder to review.
 Why don't we automatically format our code?

-The fundamental reason why this is a problem is that it's basically impossible to review the changes since they're likely to hit every file in your codebase.
+The fundamental problem is that it's virtually impossible to review the changes since they're likely to hit every file in your codebase.
 It would be very easy to introduce, for example, a hidden backdoor, and you also can't verify if, due to configuration differences, the formatting simply isn't as agreed upon without further systems in place.

 So how do we take a codebase without consistent style and make it pretty?